 4. Social CRM

 LinkedIn professionals often maintain their profiles and update their personal information as soon as any significant changes happen.
 For example, if a professional gets promoted or changes jobs to a different company, they will update their status.
 B2B sellers can keep up with the professionals that they need to engage by simply following them on LinkedIn and building strong, long-lasting relationships.
-In essence, LinkedIn is like a social CRM.
+In essence, LinkedIn is like social CRM.

 Beyond ‘being like a social CRM’, LinkedIn easily integrates with other platforms that are actually CRMs to give the B2B marketer even more functionality and integration with MarTech tools.